100mslive/100ms-web/README.md

 # ⚠️[Experimental]⚠️ 100ms 2.0 Sample React App

-This is an example web app to demo 100ms' web SDK
+This is an example React app to demo 100ms' React SDK

 ## Prerequisites